-Staff Members on Levels 1-4

-Senior Manager, or nominee (the 'Chair')
+Staff Members on Levels 1-4 Senior Manager, or nominee (the 'Chair') Senior Business Partner - People and Culture or nominee

-HR Manager or nominee

-Staff Members on Levels 5-8

-Independent Member of Council (the 'Chair')

-Senior Manager

-Member of Senate (if dismissal relates to an Academic staff member)
+Staff Members on Levels 5-8 Independent Member of Council (the 'Chair') Senior Manager Member of Senate (if dismissal relates to an Academic staff member) Senior Business Partner - People and Culture or nominee

-HR Manager or nominee

-- 30.3.2 Where this Ordinance applies to an appeal against dismissal pursuant to Ordinance 25 (Review and non-confirmation of probationary appointments), Ordinance 26 (Non-renewal of fixed term contracts) or Ordinance 27 (Removal from a non-substantive post), an Independent member of Council will not be required to be a member of the appeal panel. - 30.3.3 If required, a further person, normally from HR, may act as note taker during the hearing.
+- 30.3.2 Where this Ordinance applies to an appeal against dismissal pursuant to Ordinance 25 (Review and non-confirmation of probationary appointments), Ordinance 26 (Non-renewal of fixed-term contracts) or Ordinance 27 (Removal from a non-substantive post), and Independent member of Council will not be required to be a member of the appeal panel. - 30.3.3 If required, a further person, normally from People and Culture, may act as a note-taker during the hearing.